Your Guide to Private Jet Bathrooms

 However, the key upgrade is more space and the potential for the space to be used as a private dressing area.

-Given that these are the aircraft that are being used to fly up to five hours, the toilet facilities are more important than aircraft that are only flying for an hour.
+Given that these are the aircraft that are being used to fly for up to five hours, the toilet facilities are more important than aircraft that are only flying for an hour.

 Additionally, the cabin of a midsize jet is larger, translating to more bathroom space.